 Don’t be afraid to ask for directions

 When people talk about types of mics, they first talk about the physical mechanisms inside them that convert sound into electrical impulses, which are dynamic vs condenser vs ribbon.
 There’s a lot of tech that could be shared about these types of capsules, but to give you a little quick guidance we’ll share a few things.
-Dynamic mics never need to be powered, while condensers always do (and ribbons sometimes do).
-Dynamic mics have the warmest frequency response, are great for aggressive volumes, while condensers are the most extended and best for high-frequency precision and more controlled situations.
+A dynamic mic never needs to be powered, while condensers always do (and ribbons sometimes do).
+Dynamic mics (for example, the beyerdynamic M70 PRO X) have the warmest frequency response and are great for aggressive volumes, while condensers (like the Neat Microphones King Bee II) are the most extended and best for high-frequency precision when in more controlled situations.
 Ribbon mics, meanwhile, sit somewhere in the middle, are most fragile, but capture a distinct vintage vibe, a full room ambiance.

 The next most important talking point is a microphone’s “polar” pattern.
 These patterns describe how mics respond to sound coming from different directions.
 For instance, a mic with an “omni” pattern picks up sound from all around it, making it great in the middle of an audience to record applause or general laughter.
 On the other hand, a “hypercardioid” mic, like a shotgun mic, is best with objects right in front of it, and a “supercardioid” mic does an even better job of rejecting sounds from the sides and rear.
 (Think boom operators on movie sets.)
 While a standard “cardioid” mic—like you see with singers on stage, TV reporters on location, podcasters at the coffee table, etc.—responds best to sounds right in front of it, but is much more forgiving with people who might not be perfectly positioned.
 Some mics are set up in a single pattern, while others feature microphone settings that include multiple selectable patterns.